7 of the Best Low-Risk Investments in 2022

 Here are some low-risk investments to consider right now.

 A high-yield savings account at an online or brick-and-mortar bank is a safe place to put some money.
 Interest rates are still low, but they are on the rise.
-Be sure to shop around for the best rate though.
-On July 21, 2022, Bank of America was paying between % and % APY based on aggregate account balances.
-Ally Bank, which is online-only, was paying 0% APY on the same date.
+Be sure to shop around for the best rate, though.
+On Sept.
+16, 2022, Bank of America, Member FDIC, was paying between % and % Annual Percentage Yield based on aggregate account balances.
+Ally Bank, which is online-only, was paying .00% APY on the same date.